Skip to Main Content

 Find Government Data and Statistics

-Search or browse the USA.gov departments and agency index to determine which department or agency collects data on your topic.
-Look for "library", "resources", or "research" on agency websites to find published data.
+Search or browse the USA.gov departments and agency index to identify the department or agency collects data on your topic.
+Agencies publish data on their websites under pages titled "library," "resources," "our work," or "research."

 Browse Census Bureau topics and subtopics to help find the information you need.